Fudan-iGEM/2023-wiki/docs/src/software.md

     	<p><small style="color: gray">Figure 1: Workflow of RAP</small></p>
     </div>
 </div>

-### Highlights

-- Intuitive WebUI with APIs for advanced development
-- Compatible with and leveraging GeneBank format and easy integration with SnapGene
-- Support throughout the DBTL cycle
-- Experimentally validated results
-- Comprehensive documentation and tutorials

 In summary, RAP has led to a revolution in gene circuit design, offering new perspectives as well as strategies for handling the flux optimization.
 The software is freely available at our [team’s GitLab repository](https://gitlab.igem.org/2023/software-tools/fudan).